bufbuild/protobuf-es/packages/protoplugin/README.md

 ## Introduction

 This package helps to create your own code generator plugin.
-The overall process involves a series of 3 steps:
+At a high level, the process is:

-1. Implement a TypeScript generator function, which is used to generate TypeScript files
+1. Implement a TypeScript generator function, `generateTs`, which is used to generate TypeScript files
 2. Pass this function along with some static configuration values (and optional functions) to `createEcmaScriptPlugin` from the `@bufbuild/protoplugin` package.
 3. Create an executable file which runs your plugin.
+4. Specify this in your `package.json` file.

 **NOTE**:  Plugin authors may optionally implement a JavaScript generator function, a declaration file generator function, or a transpile function for more fine-grained control over the generation process.
 See [API](#api) for more information.